Meet Day Preparations

-- Most of the meet organization is automated so we must submit our athletes and what events they run the week of the event.
-You’ll see why when you are arrive; these are large events with 400-1100 athletes!!!
+Most of the meet organization is automated so we must submit our athletes and what events they run the week of the event.
+You’ll see why when you arrive; these are large events with 400-1100 athletes!!!

-- Athletes can run multiple events and try whatever event they want.
+In Track, athletes can run multiple events and try whatever event they want.
 Our clubs trains for the 1500m/1600m and 3000m/3200m distance but the developmental meets are the place to try whatever you like.

-- Again, any doubts, any questions, ask a coach!
+Any doubts, any questions, ask a coach!

-What to Wear
+What to wear?

-- Athletes should wear their uniform singlet to all meets with black shorts.
+Athletes should wear their uniform singlet to all meets with black shorts.
 (Tip: pack your bag the night before!)
 Be sure to wear your Alpha Crush t-shirt over your singlet to keep your body temperature up (always good to be a little sweaty around race time).
-Wearing our t-shirts also makes us look like a time!
+Wearing our t-shirts also makes us look like a team!
 We’ll sit together and in some cases have our team tent up.

-- Please make sure that your athlete does not show up to the meet wearing only their uniform and their spikes or racing shoes.
+Please make sure that your athlete does not show up to the meet wearing only their uniform and their spikes or racing shoes.

-- They should also have their racing shoes along with their (optional) spikes.
+They should also have their racing shoes along with their (optional) spikes.